 Hans Wiedemann (*1953) was born in Basel and studied at the Hotel School Lausanne, where he is now on the International Advisory Board.
 After a variety of positions in Switzerland, he spent 13 years working in Australia, lastly as the general manager of five hotels with 2000 employees.
 In China he established a hotel with 600 rooms and 1300 employees before returning to Switzerland, not least because of his two children Raphael and Rebecca.
 For 9 years he managed the Palace in Montreux, at that time owned by Swissair and Nestlé.
 Since 2004, Hans Wiedemann has held the position of General Manager at Badrutt's Palace Hotel, St Moritz and since 2012 he is Managing Director & Delegate of the Board.

 Dr. Jürg Greuter (*1956) is a lawyer and solicitor.
 After obtaining a law degree from the University of Basel he began his career as an Associate with a law firm in Zurich.
-He has been a partner in the law firm Dietrich Greuter Wunder Abt in Basel since 1990.
-He is also a member of the boards of Medartis AG (Basel) amongst others.
+Since 1990, he has been a partner in a lawyer's and notrary's firm in Basel and has held various board mandates, in companies such as the Medartis Group (Basel) and CSI Basel.